-Calvary offers MAPP (Monthly ACH Payment Plan); this is done by Advanced Education Services, Inc. (AESI).
-AESI arranges payments for students and/or parents via automatic payment withdrawals from a savings or checking account or with a credit or debit card.
-A \$35 enrollment fee is paid to set up payments for each semester.
-The fee is required for both the fall and spring semesters.
-The enrollment fee is automatically deducted on either the 1st or 20th day of the month, and all payments apply toward the student's semester charges.
+Calvary offers the Monthly ACH Payment Plan (MAPP).
+This is provided through Tuition Management Systems (TMS).
+TMS arranges payments for students and/or parents via automatic payment withdrawals from a savings or checking account or with a credit or debit card.
+A \$40 per semester enrollment fee is paid to set up payments for each semester.

+The enrollment fee is automatically deducted on either the 1st or the 20th day of the month and all payments apply toward the student's semester charges.
 There are no interest charges.
 Calvary reserves the right to charge service fees for payments that are rejected for insufficient balances.
 MAPP payments should be set up in advance of a semester in order to divide balances into the maximum number of payments and smallest monthly withdrawals.
-To establish payments, please visit www.calvary.edu/cashier, or call AESI at 1-800-551-2773, ext.
-15.
+To establish payments, please visit www.calvary.edu/cashier to enroll.